frenck/spook/documentation/integrations/automation.md

 :::{attention} Known limitations
 :class: dropdown

 {term}`Templates <template>` in automations are not evaluated by Spook.
-That means that service calls that target areas dynamically using a template, are not considered by Spook.
+That means that actions that target areas dynamically using a template, are not considered by Spook.
 :::

 ### Unknown referenced devices